anandangalig/word-frequency/README.md

 # _Word Frequency_

 ####_A basic app that returns how frequently a word appears in a given string.
-09/15/2016_
+09/16/2016_

 #### By _**Anand Angalig**_

 ## Description

-_The user inputs both the word and the string of words to check.
-The application will check for full word matches only and output the number of times the word was repeated._
+_The user inputs both the word and the string of words to check within.
+The application will search for full word matches only and output the number of times the word was repeated._

 ## Setup/Installation Requirements